nixys/nxs-go-telegram/README.md

 #### SentHandler

 This handler is called for an appropriate state after message prepared in `StateHandler` is sent to user.
 It useful for get sent messages ID.

+### PrimeHandler

+`PrimeHandler` is a handler called before any user action handlers, i.e. `CommandHandler`, `InitHandler`, `MessageHandler`, `CallbackHandler`.
+If `PrimeHandle`r returns an error, `ErrorHandler` will be called.
+If `PrimeHandler` returns a `continue` session state as a new session state, following handlers will be called.
+Otherwise session will be switched to specified state.

+Also `PrimeHandler` has an `HandlerSource` arg indicates a source handler where `PrimeHandler` was called.

+You may use `PrimeHandler` to do some general actions for bot handlers.
+E.g., check user authentication

 ### InitHandler